-All Ph.D. students are provided with office space in the School of Public Health building at 121 South Main Street.
-Ph.D. students in Biostatistics also have access to the CSS computing infrastructure, a high–end, continuously updated computing environment featuring both Unix and PC networks, with access to all major software for data analysis and numerical computing.
-CSS also maintains a biostatistics library housing a considerable collection of statistics texts and journals.
+All PhD graduate students are provided with a new laptop computer and office space.
+Students also have access to the computing infrastructure at the Center for Statistical Sciences, a high-end, continuously updated computing environment featuring both Unix and PC/MAC networks, with access to all major software for data analysis and numerical computing.
+CSS also maintains a considerable collection of statistics texts and journals in the Walter Freiberger Biostatistics Library.

 MCAT or LSAT tests cannot be substituted for the GRE.
 Applicants to the Ph.D. program should have taken courses in calculus (three semesters), and advanced undergraduate courses in linear algebra and probability.
 Experience with numerical computing is also recommended.
 Applications from students in applied fields such as biology, biochemistry, economics, and computer science are strongly encouraged, with the understanding that necessary mathematical coursework may have to be completed before or soon after enrollment in the program.